scikit-hep/pyhf/docs/likelihood.rst

        "properties": {
            "channels": { "type": "array", "items": {"$ref": "defs.json#/definitions/channel"} },
            "measurements": { "type": "array", "items": {"$ref": "defs.json#/definitions/measurement"} },
-           "data": { "type": "object" },
+           "observations": { "type": "array", "items": {"$ref": "defs.json#/definitions/observation" } },
            "version": { "const": "1.0.0" }
        },
        "additionalProperties": false,
-       "required": ["channels", "measurements", "data", "version"] }
+       "required": ["channels", "measurements", "observations", "version"] }

 The overall document in the above code snippet describes a *workspace*, which includes

 * **measurements**: The channels in the model, which include a description of the samples within each channel and their possible parametrised modifiers.
-* **data**: The observed data, with which a likelihood can be constructed from the
+* **observations**: The observed data, with which a likelihood can be constructed from the
 * **model**: A set of measurements, which define among others the parameters of interest for a given statistical analysis objective.